irrevocablesake/Quasar/README.md

 Volumetrics is the idea of simulating and rendering participating medium.
 Mediums that scatter, absorb or emit light as it travels through them.
 Examples like: Fog, Smoke, Dust and Most.

 Quasar has implemented them in the form of a Texture / Material, one has to define the boundary of such a medium using a Mesh and then use the provided Isotropic Material, configure the density of the medium and voila!
 You have a Fog or mist or anything in between or outside depending upon the density.

+## Anti - Aliasing

+Anti-Aliasing helps reduce the jagged, stair-step edges that can appear in digital images, especially along diagonal lines or curves.
+In the real world, visual information is continuous, but in a rendered image, we approximate it with a grid of discrete pixels.
+By taking multiple samples per pixel and averaging the results, anti-aliasing creates smoother transitions and more realistic gradients, resulting in a cleaner and more natural-looking image.